-Celebrations, whether for birthdays, personal or professional milestones, holidays, achievements, or just because, say that your company values relationships and encourages camaraderie.
+Celebrations, whether for birthdays, work anniversaries, personal or professional milestones, holidays, achievements, or just because, say that your company values relationships and encourages camaraderie.
 Celebrations bring people together, build camaraderie, and establish traditions that we all can look forward to and remember fondly.

 OK, I know.
 Boundaries may not sound like a perk, but bear with me for a moment: